inakiintxaurbe/GIS_Test_Santimami-e_Old_Chamber_of_Paintings/README.md

-# Test for script "paleospeleology.py"
+# Test for script "paleospeleology"
 This repository contains some files to allow checking that the code "paleospeleology.py," published in the DOI, works correctly.
 Unfortunately, due to the enormous volume of data generated in the above-mentioned study, it is not currently possible to upload the data from the 500 GU analyzed.
 Here he have left some partial 3D models of the cave of Santimamiñe (see: https://www.sciencedirect.com/science/article/pii/S2352409X23003942#f0005), specifically the "Old Chamber of the Paintings".